Suzuki LT250R

+The Suzuki LT250R “QuadRacer” even had a few extra weight saving features that are rarely found on modern race ATV's.
+These include the use of a lightweight 2-stroke engine design, kick start with no battery or starter motor required, aluminum swingarm, and no reverse gear.

 1985

-In an apparent attention to weight by engineers, it came with many aluminum parts: swing arm, rear axle carrier, engine cases, front spindles, rear shock link.
+In an apparent attention to weight by engineers, it came with many aluminum parts: swing arm, rear axle carrier, engine cases, front hubs, rear shock link, and the wheels.
+Even the mufflers on the first two model years were aluminum, something normally only found in the aftermarket racing sector.
 But the overall advantage in weight (compared to most other quads) is the simplicity of design.
-The '85 and '86 Quadracers are known as the lightest production full size race quads ever built, tipping the scales at only 293 lbs dry making them similar to the 250cc two stroke race three wheelers of that era.
-(They were actually lighter than the Yamaha Tri-Z, slightly heavier than the Kawasaki Tecate 3, and identical in weight to the Honda ATC250R.)
+The '85 and '86 Quadracers are known as the lightest production full size race quads ever built, tipping the scales at only 293 lbs dry making them similar to the 250cc two stroke racing three wheelers of that era.
+(They were actually lighter than the Yamaha Tri-Z, slightly heavier than the Kawasaki Tecate 3, and identical in weight to the last generation Honda ATC250R.)